NSF REU Experience at UT Austin (Summer 2025)

 UCSD RIMSE30-Jan2

-Deleware CHARM1-Feb1
+Delaware CHARM1-Feb1

 MIT/Cornell6-Feb1

-Uchicago Molecular Engineering13-Feb2
+UChicago Molecular Engineering13-Feb2

 Ohio State MRSEC15-Feb2